-Monday to Friday, 8.30am to 5.00 pm, except on 16 August when 12 noon is the cut-off time for lodgement.
+Monday, Tuesday, Wednesday and Friday, 8.30am to 4.30pm, Thursday 9am to 4.30pm except on 12 August when 12 noon is the cut-off time for lodgement.

 - All nomination documents must be submitted at the same time, i.e. nomination paper, candidate profile statement, evidence of NZ citizenship, photo, and nomination deposit.
-A nomination will not be accepted if any components are missing. - Nomination papers for the Southland Regional Council are to be lodged direct with the Southland Regional Council.
+A nomination will not be accepted if any components are missing - Nomination papers for the Southland Regional Council are to be lodged direct with the Southland Regional Council.
 These nominations cannot be lodged with the Gore District Council.

-Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant ward and city as a whole.
+Once lodged, nomination papers are checked to ensure the candidate is eligible (name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue (ward, community board etc).

-Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
+Should a nomination paper be lodged late on the morning nominations close, and/or be incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination could be invalidated.